 Half the battle of dealing effectively with depression and anxiety involves getting started with valuable motivational and self-help techniques.
 But that’s easier said than done.
 In fact, struggling with self-motivation is very common.

 264 million people in America suffer from depression and 284 million suffer from anxiety.
 Plus, nearly half of those suffering from depression are diagnosed as well with some form of anxiety disorder.

 While we strive to stay motivated and remain free of the anxieties and worries of the world, we often find that it’s difficult to know where to begin with the healing journey.

 “The secret of getting ahead is getting started.”

-Unfortunately, though, when we aren’t achieving our goals, our mental health can suffer.
-So developing self-motivation can be a great way to improve our lives and get a mental boost.
+Unfortunately, in cases like this, when we aren’t achieving our goals, our mental health suffers.
+So essential self-motivation techniques can offer a great way to improve our lives and boost our positive state of mind.

-Motivation is what makes us get started and take action towards our goals.
-Daniel Goleman (2), an expert on emotional intelligence, states that there are four central aspects of motivation:
+Motivation is what makes us get started and act towards our goals.
+Daniel Goleman, an expert on emotional intelligence, states that there are four central aspects of motivation:

 - Achievement drive

 People who are highly motivated display all these traits and use them to pursue their goals.
 People who lack motivation may lack some or all their traits.
 For example, they may not have a strong internal drive to achieve.
 Or they may be pessimistic about their abilities and their chance of success.

 That’s why these 7 self-motivation techniques may be able to help with dealing with depression and anxiety.